Difference Between Subnetting and Supernetting | Computer Network

-- Restructuring of the networks become simple.
+- Restructuring of the networks becomes simple.

 - As of dividing the network into multiple subnets, every subnet works independently.
 This improves the overall security of the network.

-- In a case of any system failure, we don’t need to troubleshoot complete network, rather subnet.
+- In a case of any system failure, we don’t need to troubleshoot the complete network, rather subnet.